 At Keystone, you will...

-focus on learning to live in the world, and learn how to effectively deal with everyday stresses of life while remaining clean and sober;
+- Learn how to effectively deal with everyday stresses of life while remaining clean and sober; and

 A Structured Setting

-Keystone enforces a daily schedule designed to promote gradual and sustainable recovery.
-Everyone is required to attend daily 12 step meetings for their first 90 days of sobriety and a minimum of three meetings each week thereafter.
+Keystone enforces a daily schedule designed to promote a gradual and sustainable recovery.
+Everyone is required to attend daily 12 step meetings for their first 90 days of sobriety and a minimum of three meetings each week after that.

-Keystone has a zero tolerance for use of alcohol and/or drugs and conducts random urinalysis testing and/or alcohol screenings.
+Keystone has zero tolerance for the use of alcohol and/or drugs and conducts random urinalysis testing and/or alcohol screenings

 The meeting format is generally:

-Problems which require extensive discussion will be addressed with management prior to the weekly house meeting.
+- Issues or concerns which require extensive discussion will be addressed with management before the weekly house meeting.